patosorio/recipes-desk/README.md

 This section will contain all recipes marked as favorite by user.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 - Another feature idea is to be able to see other users profile.
 - Another feature idea is to request for image to user and have them displayed.
+- Validation in forms
+- Add to more than one Library

 ## Technologies Used